paketo-buildpacks/paketo-website/content/docs/howto/python.md

 specified, the buildpack will provide the default version, which can be seen in the `buildpack.toml` file.

+Some tools (like `poetry`) are able to detect the version of python defined in configuration files (like `pyproject.toml`).
+If present, the buildpack will use that specific version as long as it is supported.

 ## Use a Package Manager

 With the Python CNB, there are three options available for package management